1.0 Introduction

 Figure 6: Import SSL certificate

-6.2 Create SSL Profile and Attach to Virtual Server
+7.2 Creating an SSL Profile and Attaching it to a Virtual Server

-Log in to the BIG-IP management GUI and navigate to Local Traffic → Profiles → SSL → CLIENT → +.
+Log in to the BIG-IP management UI and navigate to Local Traffic → Profiles → SSL → CLIENT → +.

 In the Certificate Key Chain section, click Add.